Efficient, Injury-Free Movement Taught Through Poses

 [pohz] [meth-uhd] – Efficient, injury-free movement taught through poses.
 You can use the Pose Method techniques to prevent injuries and to dramatically improve your athletic performance.

-The Pose Method® is a system for teaching human movement and sport specific techniques developed by a 2-time Olympic Coach Dr. Nicholas S. Romanov in 1977 in the former Soviet Union.
+The Pose Method® is a system for teaching and learning human movement and sport specific techniques.
+It was developed by a 2-time Olympic Coach Dr. Nicholas S. Romanov in 1977 in the former Soviet Union.
 The name of the method comes from the word “pose” or “body pose”.

 If you analyze the movement of any body through time and space, you will clearly see that the body passes through an infinite number of poses.
 Most of the poses are transitional movements and are the result, not the cause, of proper positioning.

 Developed in 1977, the Pose Method became the first method (or way of teaching) to offer a clear standard in both teaching and learning any athletic technique.
 Due to popularity of running and the paradoxically high number of runners getting injured annually, the Pose Method® of Running technique became the most popular one among all Pose Method techniques.
-Check out this video to see how it works in running.
+Click on the link to learn how it works in running.

 The Pose Method® can be applied to any human movement.
 In sports, application of the Pose Method® can dramatically improve training and racing performance, help prevent injuries and give a competitive edge.